About Our Services

 Your data security is worth more than a shredder you get at the store.
-We provide secure shredding and hard drive destruction solutions that keep you safe and maintain all regulatory compliance.
+We provide secure document shredding services and hard drive destruction solutions that keep you safe and maintain all regulatory compliance.

-Ensure the legal and compliant destruction of media files.
+Access can also help ensure the legal and compliant destruction of media files:

 Information Governance is everything having to do with the capture, formation, usage, storage, and deletion of information.
 It keeps your company, employee, and customer information safe, secure, and compliant.